cholla-hydro/cholla/docs/sphinx/ChollaExamples/2D-NOH/overview.md

 # path to output directory
 outdir=./
 ```
 Upon completion, you should obtain 201 output files.
 The evolution of the density is shown below.
-Examples of how to plot projections and slices can be found in `cholla/python_scripts/Projection_Slice_Tutorial.ipynb`.
+Examples of how to plot projections and slices can be found in the [General 2D plotting example](../../PythonExamples/2D-plotting.md).

 :::{video} noh-docs.mp4
     :width: 700